seanfdnn/ergodox-layout/readme.md

 This is to be used with [Plover](http://www.openstenoproject.org/plover/), nothing really fancy here.
 The **STENO** key toggles the layer on and off, and sends the toggle command to Plover too.

+## LED states

+The primary purpose of the LEDs is to show the modifier status, a secondary, to show which layer is active.
+Each modifier, `Shift`, `Alt` and `Control` each have their designated LEDs: the *red*, *green* and *blue*, respectively.
+When a modifier is in a one-shot state, the respective LED will turn on with a dimmer light.
+If the modifier is toggled on, the brightness of the LED turns full.

+For the layers, the following rules apply:

+* When the [Experimental layer](#experimental-layer) is toggled on, LEDs will light up from left to right in a sequence, then turn off.
+When the layer is toggled off, the LEDs light up and turn off in the other direction.
+No LEDs are on while the layer is active.
+* When the [Hungarian layer](#hungarian-layer) is active, the *green* and *blue* LEDs are on.
+* When the [Navigation and media layer](#navigation-and-media-layer) is active, the *red* and *green* ones are on.
+* When the [One-handed layer](#one-handed-layer) is active, the *green* LED is on and bright, and either the *red* or the *blue* one is going to slowly blink, depending on the currently active side.
+* For the [Steno layer](#steno-layer), all LEDs will be turned on.
+* Toggling the **arrow* layer will play a *green*, *red*, *blue* cycle, both when toggling on, and when toggling off the layer.

+Unless noted otherwise, the layers use a dim light for the LEDs, while modifiers use a stronger one, and modifiers override any layer preferences.
+For example, when on the one-handed layer, with the left side active (*red* light blinking), if `Shift` is on, the *red* light will be constantly on.

 # Building